-I’ve had a number of situations over the few years where it made sense for undischarged bankrupts to annul their bankruptcy through filing a consumer proposal.
+We’ve seen a number of situations over the years where it made sense for undischarged bankrupts to annul their bankruptcy through filing a consumer proposal.
 Although many people feel that once bankrupt, they have to remain bankrupt, a consumer proposal (assuming it is approved by the creditors), is one way to annul a bankruptcy.

 It’s important to know that if you are bankrupt, and want to annul the bankruptcy by filing a consumer proposal, that only debts which originated prior to the bankruptcy can be included in the consumer proposal.
 In other words, you can not add debts which happened after the bankruptcy was filed even though the consumer proposal was not in place yet.
 It’s also important to know that even if the bankruptcy was filed with a different trustee, we can still help a bankrupt file a consumer proposal which will annul their previous bankruptcy.